wSzki/test_technique/README.md

-# Task Manager- Powder
+# Task Manager - Powder

 ## Hello
 This repository contains a front-end React webapp - a task manager.

-The front-end framework used is `Next.js` with `TSX`, but there is no advantage over using a plain `npx create-react-app`.
+The front-end framework used is `Next.js` with `TSX`, but there is no advantage over using a plain `npx create-react-app`, considering that everything is running locally on a single page

 I've voluntarily kept the dependencies to a bare minimum :\
 `Next` + `React` ( + `react-icons` ) + `Tailwind`